johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 ### `name` _text_ & `name_<lang-code>` _text_

-Label names are available in a number of languages.
+Label names are available in many languages.
 The `name_*` value will be `null` if no translation data is available for a given feature; when styling label layers, you are responsible for determining an appropriate fallback approach.

-If the `name` field is null for a particular feature, then all of the language-specific `name_*` fields will also be null.
+If the `name` field is null for a particular feature, then all the language-specific `name_*` fields will also be null.
 This means that `name` should always be the final fallback value if you want to include it in your set of label languages.

 | Field | Description |
 |---|---|